webmastersmith/Rated-G/README.md

 # Rated-G

 - Simple script that removes undesirable video and audio.
 Swear words are removed from the subtitles.
 Inspired by [Video Swear Jar](https://github.com/jveldboom/video-swear-jar).
-- Subtitles are more accurate than AI transcribing.
+- Subtitles are faster and can be more accurate than AI transcribing.

 ## Dependencies